-Balance bikes are bicycles without pedals — these focus on establishing balance as opposed to pedaling skills (1).
+Balance bikes are bicycles without pedals — these focus on establishing balance without adding in pedaling skills (1).
 They are gaining popularity fast, with many people considering them to be more effective than training wheels.
 It does, however, depend on the individual child and bike size.

 When sizing a balance bike, you never want to go too big.
-The whole point of it is that your toddler can push with their legs.
+The whole point is that your toddler can push with their legs.

 To find the right size, use your child’s inseam measurement to narrow your choices down.
-Look for a bike with a minimum saddle height of 1 to 1.5 inches less than your child’s inseam.
+Look for a bike with a minimum saddle height of 1 inch to 1.5 inches shorter than your child’s inseam.

 Next, have your little one sit in the saddle.
 While seated, verify that both feet are flat on the ground.
 Then observe the knees and ensure they’re slightly bent — allowing for optimal leverage as they run.

 Next, you should consider the wheelbase.
 For balance bikes, a long wheelbase is better as it allows the rider to lean slightly forward.
 It becomes easier to balance and aids the bike’s stability.

 Training wheels are the old-fashioned way of teaching children how to ride a bike.
 However, sizing a bike with training wheels differs from balance bikes.